FrogDog56/ALT-2/README.md

 # ALT-2

 How does time of year influence consumer spending in different categories?
-Dataset: UK Consumer Trends 1997 - 2022 (from: kraggle)
+Dataset: UK Consumer Trends 1997 - 2022 (from: kaggle)

 **Table of contents:**
 ## **Table of contents:**